aas312/insurance_dapp/README.md

 Click continue on your device.
 This should complete the login in the browser dapp.

-You should now see the Uport Name and Country you provided, along with the active account and balance of your current metamask account.
+You should now see the Uport Name and Country you provided, along with the active account and balance of your current MetaMask account.

 You should see the policy manager address in the registry contract.

 ### Owner Features
-Switch to account 1 in metamask.
+Switch to account 1 in MetaMask.
 Refresh the page.

 #### Emergency Stop
 Account 1 may use the emergency stop to lock the contract and "restart" the contract to make contract functions available again.

 #### Add a policy manager
-To use, copy the address of another account from metamask (copy the address for account 2.)
-Enter it in the text field, click submit and sign the transaction with metamask.
+To use, copy the address of another account from MetaMask (copy the address for account 2.)
+Enter it in the text field, click submit and sign the transaction with MetaMask.
 Wait for it to complete.
 We now have a policy manager!

 ### Policy Manager Features
-Switch to account 2 in metamask that was just added as policy manager.
+Switch to account 2 in MetaMask that was just added as policy manager.
 Refresh the page.
 The option to add a policy should now be available.

 #### Add a policy